 - Americans more often than not carry DSLRs.
 When not with a DSLR, we now see a good number of premium compacts, mostly from Sony.
 Premium Panasonic cameras also make frequent appearance in the hands of tourists in Asia.
 Lots of people still use ultra-zooms from Canon and Nikon as a travel camera.

 - Spotted exactly one Nikon 1 camera.
 Spotted exactly 2 Leica digital range-finder, on one couple which had matching cameras and lenses.
 The majority of people carry one DSLR per family, although see a number of couples with two or two mirrorless.
-There are couple with different systems (one Fuji, one Olympus, for example), does that cause many arguments? 🙂
+There are couples with different systems (one Fuji, one Olympus, for example), does that cause many arguments? 🙂

 Mirrorless cameras are growing very strong.
 It is clear that Sony made some good sales!
 Fuji though has had the most dramatic progress.
 Before their mirrorless cameras were launched, Fuji has a small part of the market but now it is quite significant.
 Some of their premium cameras are quite popular too.
 Pentax, now under the Ricoh helm, is going the other way.
 Only 2 Pentax were spotted in the last two months of travel.